Disaster Recovery Funding Arrangements

 • the engagement of a Community Recovery Officer to work with individuals and families experiencing personal hardship and distress

-• counter disaster operations
+• counter-disaster operations

 • concessional loans or interest subsidies for small businesses and primary producers